 - How much do you charge for your services?

-- Do you specialize in divorce or family law, or do you practice in a number of areas?
+- Do you specialize in divorce or family law, or do you primarily work in other areas?

-- What makes you different from all the other attorneys in the area that represent clients in divorce cases?
+- What makes you different from all the other New Albany divorce attorneys that represent clients in divorce cases?